awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 By default, our SDK enables TWCC listener.
 The SDK has a sample implementation to integrate TWCC into the Gstreamer pipeline via the `sampleSenderBandwidthEstimationHandler` callback.
 To get more details, look for this specific callback.

+### Thread stack sizes
+The default thread stack size in the KVS WebRTC SDK is determined by the system's default configuration.
+Developers can modify the stack size for all threads created using the `THREAD_CREATE()` macro by specifying the desired value through the `-DKVS_STACK_SIZE` CMake flag.
+Additionally, stack sizes for individual threads can be customized using the `THREAD_CREATE_WITH_PARAMS()` macro.
+Notable stack sizes that may need to be changed for your specific application will be the ConnectionListener Receiver thread and the media sender threads.

 ### Setting ICE related timeouts